gretasiu/gamma_ray_CR_project/README.md

 ### gamma_ray_CR_project

-This project aims to investigate CR propagation through molecular clouds by modelling gamma ray emissivity of molecular cloud due to CR
+This project aims to investigate CR propagation through molecular clouds by modelling gamma ray emissivity of molecular cloud due to pp interaction of CRs.